simse/pymitv/README.md

 }
 ```

 **BEWARE!
 If the TV is in standby mode, this request will still return as if it were on.
-Currently there is no way to check if TV is actually on.**
+Currently there is no way to check if the TV is actually on.**

 #### Send keystroke
 To send a keystroke use the following request:
 `http://TV_IP:6095/controller?action=keyevent&keycode=KEYCODE`

 Instead of `KEYCODE`, you should write an actual keycode.
 These are the available ones:

 | Key/button | keycode | action |
 | --- | --- | --- |
 | On/off toggle | `power` | Turns the TV on or off |